viccon/sturdyc/README.md

 chosen to refresh the value won’t retrieve the updated data right away as the refresh happens asynchronously.

+Asynchronous refreshes present challenges with infrequently requested keys.
-However, asynchronous refreshes can be problematic.
-What if some keys only get requested very infrequently?
-If the refreshes are done in the background the latency will be low, but the data itself might be stale.
+When the refreshes are done in the background the latency will be low, but the data might feel flaky or stale if we're not asking for the key again soon after it has been refreshed.

 To solve this, you also get to provide a synchronous refresh time.
-This essentially tells the cache: "If the data is older than x, I want the refresh to be blocking and wait for the response."
+This essentially tells the cache: "If the data is older than x, I want the refresh to be blocking and have the user wait for the response."

 Below is an example configuration that you can use to enable this
 functionality: